DeFinerOrg/DeFiner-1.0-Whitepaper/DeFinerEOS.md

 ## DeFiner Blockchain API
 The DeFiner Blockchain API will remain the same as example of following regardless of the underlying blockchain is EOS or Ethereum.
+The two methods (from web browser and from RESTful API) of calling DeFiner Blockchain API should remain the same except for the initialization parameters to indicate the underlying blockchain technologies.

 * createBorrowerInitLoan
 * getLoanDetailsByLoanId
 * lenderSendsFund
 * ...